Liberal democracy: Rights and freedoms

-In practice, democracies do have limits on certain freedoms.
+Political freedom is a central concept in history and political thought and one of the most important features of democratic societies.
+Political freedom was described as freedom from oppression or coercion, the absence of disabling conditions for an individual and the fulfillment of enabling conditions, or the absence of life conditions of compulsion, e.g. economic compulsion, in a society.
+Although political freedom is often interpreted negatively as the freedom from unreasonable external constraints on action, it can also refer to the positive exercise of rights, capacities and possibilities for action and the exercise of social or group rights.
+The concept can also include freedom from internal constraints on political action or speech (e.g. social conformity, consistency, or inauthentic behaviour).
+The concept of political freedom is closely connected with the concepts of civil liberties and human rights, which in democratic societies are usually afforded legal protection from the state.

+Laws in liberal democracies may limit certain freedoms.
+The common justification for these limits is that they are necessary to guarantee the existence of democracy, or the existence of the freedoms themselves.
+For example, democratic governments may impose restrictions on free speech, with examples including Holocaust denial and hate speech.
+Some discriminatory behavior may be prohibited.
+For example, public accommodations in the United States may not discriminate on the basis of "race, color, religion, or national origin."
 There are various legal limitations such as copyright and laws against defamation.
 There may be limits on anti-democratic speech, on attempts to undermine human rights and on the promotion or justification of terrorism.
-In the United States more than in Europe, during the Cold War such restrictions applied to communists.
-Now they are more commonly applied to organizations perceived as promoting terrorism or the incitement of group hatred.
+In the United States more than in Europe during the Cold War, such restrictions applied to communists; however, they are more commonly applied to organizations perceived as promoting terrorism or the incitement of group hatred.
 Examples include anti-terrorism legislation, the shutting down of Hezbollah satellite broadcasts and some laws against hate speech.
-Critics claim that these limitations may go too far and that there may be no due and fair judicial process.
-The common justification for these limits is that they are necessary to guarantee the existence of democracy, or the existence of the freedoms themselves.
-For example, allowing free speech for those advocating mass murder undermines the right to life and security.
+Critics argue that these limitations may go too far and that there may be no due and fair judicial process.
 Opinion is divided on how far democracy can extend to include the enemies of democracy in the democratic process.
 If relatively small numbers of people are excluded from such freedoms for these reasons, a country may still be seen as a liberal democracy.
 Some argue that this is only quantitatively (not qualitatively) different from autocracies that persecute opponents, since only a small number of people are affected and the restrictions are less severe, but others emphasize that democracies are different.
 At least in theory, opponents of democracy are also allowed due process under the rule of law.

-Governments considered to be democratic may impose restrictions of free speech.
-Examples include restrictions related to Holocaust denial and hate speech.

-In some countries, members of political organizations with connections to historical totalitarian governments (for example formerly predominant communist, fascist or Nazi governments in some European countries) may be deprived of the vote and the privilege of holding certain jobs.

-Some discriminatory behavior may be prohibited.
-Some examples include: